denderello/docker-influxdb-cli/README.md

 docker-influxdb-cli
 ===================

-influxdb-cli in a Docker container
+Packages [https://github.com/phstc/influxdb-cli](influxdb-cli) in a Docker container

 You can run it either using: